Thomas-Hoang-04/ZipCracker/README.md

 _**Note on features**: maximum passwords length are being limited to 8 characters due to consideration for feasibility - this is for personal use, after all_

 ### Repository content
-- `main`: Contain the original backbone code for the decryption process
+- `main`: Contain the original backbone logic for the decryption process _(Partially complete)_
-- `app`: Contain code for the app GUI (Require Android Studio with Compose Multiplatform support)
+- `app`: Contain code for the app GUI (Require Android Studio with Compose Multiplatform support) _(Optimized, with refined decryption and multithreading logic)_

 ### Main stack
 - [Kotlin v2.1.0 by JerBrains](https://kotlinlang.org/)